Print full article

 What will happen if I am tested?

-If you need to be tested some samples will be collected.
-This will usually take place in a special respiratory or fever clinic, a designated pathology collection centre, a hospital, or a special drive-through testing service.
+Some samples will be collected.
+This will usually take place in a pop-up testing facility or a special drive-through service, a respiratory or fever clinic, a designated pathology collection centre, or a hospital.

 The samples will be:

 This is the most common way of being tested.
 A swab is carefully inserted into your nose (both sides) to pick up samples of mucus.

 Throat (oropharyngeal) swab

 This will take samples from around the tonsils and the back of your throat.

 These swabs will be placed in a tube and sent to the lab for testing.

 This is being trialled by researchers in Victoria.